How to Level a Lawn

-I’ve helped several gardeners level their lawns and if you want a perfectly level lawn, you’ll need to take a few steps first and repeat these periodically as soil contains organic matter, which degrades, meaning your lawn is always moving.
-Unevenness generally creeps in if you stop maintaining a lawn.
+I’ve helped several gardeners level their lawns and if you want a perfectly flat lawn, you’ll need to take a few steps first and repeat these periodically as soil contains organic matter, which degrades.
+This means your lawn is always moving and unevenness generally creeps in if you stop maintaining it.

 Common Reasons Lawns Become Uneven

 Uneven soil settlement – soil settles over time as the organic matter within it degrades, but this rarely happens evenly across the entire lawn.
 Anything deep in the soil that doesn’t degrade can cause surface bumps.
-Tree roots, bricks, large stones, drain or water pipes and other manmade objects buried in the soil can cause bumps and humps to appear on the surface.
+I’ve seen tree roots, bricks, large stones, drains, water pipes, and other manmade objects buried in the soil cause bumps and humps to appear on the surface.
 I’ve also worked on gardens where drains, pipes and even an entire soakaway had collapsed, and this was the cause of the unevenness.

-Foot traffic – areas that receive more foot traffic or even vehicular traffic may suffer from dips and channels.
-Most of the lawns I’ve worked on coped well with foot traffic, but it will need some TLC if one particular area receives more than any other.
+Foot traffic – areas that receive more foot traffic or even vehicular traffic often suffer from dips and channels.
+Most of the lawns I’ve worked on coped well with foot traffic, but occasionally I come across one that needs some TLC.

-Animals – from pet dogs to wild animals, there’s plenty of wildlife capable of digging holes in lawns (as our Doogie as proven!).
-If you’re experiencing frequent lawn damage from wildlife, the animals may be digging for food; you may want to check your lawn isn’t infested with lawn grubs.
-Foxes and badgers love Leatherjackets and other similar grubs; in their eyes, your lawn could be the ultimate all-you-can-eat buffet.
-Learn how to deal with these lawn pests here.
+Animals – from pet dogs to wild animals, there’s plenty of wildlife capable of digging holes in lawns (as our Doogie has proven!).
+If you’re experiencing frequent lawn damage from wildlife, the animals may be digging for food.
+I have seen cases where the lawn was infested with grubs and leatherjackets and foxes, badgers and birds were digging up the lawn to get to them.
+Try our guide to lawn care, as we’ve published several articles about how to get rid of these pests.

 Ants – worth a special mention is ants and ant hills.
-You can treat them with nematodes and other organic products.
+I’ve successfully removed and deterred them with nematodes and other organic products.
 Read more about ants in lawns here.

-Waterlogging – water damage can be caused by poor drainage or the incorrect positioning of water sprinkling systems, both of which can be corrected.
+Waterlogging – I’ve also seen water damage caused by poor drainage or the incorrect positioning of water sprinkling systems, both of which can be corrected.

 How to Prepare Your Lawn For Levelling

-The first step is to check that the lawn issues aren’t being caused by collapsed pipes, soakaways, or drainage issues; if they are, these issues should be resolved first.
+1) The first prep step I take is to check that the lawn issues aren’t being caused by collapsed pipes, soakaways, or drainage issues; if they are, I would resolve these issues first.

-First, cut the lawn as low as you can without damaging or scalping it.
+2) Next I would cut the lawn as low as possible without damaging or scalping it.

-Next, water the lawn well the day before you start work on lawn levelling.
-While the lawn shouldn’t be overwatered or boggy, you don’t want the soil underneath to be hard or powdery.
+4) Next, I would water the lawn well the day before I start work.
+While the lawn shouldn’t be overwatered or boggy, I don’t want the soil underneath to be hard or powdery.

-If you’re filling in channels or dips, you’ll need to buy enough washed sand, topsoil and optionally very fine compost.
-I’ve always added compost as it feeds the lawn, but you can exclude this and just add lawn feed fertiliser afterwards if you prefer.
+I’ve always added compost as it feeds the lawn, but you can exclude this and add lawn feed fertiliser afterwards if you prefer.

 How to Fill in Minor Dips and Channels and Level a Lawn

-Step 2 – Using a shovel, fill any dips or channels with up to 2cm of the mixture.
+Step 2 – Using a shovel, I would fill in any dips or channels with no more than 2cm of the mixture.

 Step 3 – Using a levelling rake (see image) or any item with a straight edge, I would work the mixture into the grass.

-Step 4 – Make sure you don’t add more than 2cm of this mix as any more will smother and kill the grass (some experts suggest 1cm at a time with a month or two between each application to let the grass recover).
+Step 4 – I never add more than 2cm of this mix as any more will smother and kill the grass (some experts suggest 1cm at a time with a month or two between each application to let the grass recover).

-Step 5 – Pat the mixture down into the grass and go over one last time with the levelling rake.
+Step 5 – Next, I would pat the mixture down into the grass and go over one last time with the levelling rake.

-Step 7 – Repeat the watering twice a day for one week and add a nitrogen fertiliser to boost growth.
+Step 7 – I would repeat the watering twice a day for one week.

-If the dips or channels are more than 2cm deep, just follow the steps above and wait for the grass to grow and the lawn to look healthy, then repeat the process.
+If the dips or channels in your lawn are more than 2cm deep, follow the steps above and wait for the grass to grow and the lawn to look healthy, then repeat the process.

-It may take several attempts throughout the year or even over a couple of years, but by building up the base, you’ll eventually get a level lawn without killing the grass.
+You may find it takes several attempts throughout the year or even over a couple of years, but by building up the base, you’ll eventually get a level lawn without killing the grass.

 Lawn Level Rake Alternatives